By Andrew Catania

 An ace lyricist, a virtuosic composer, and a master producer – Tony Iommi is one of those few legendary names in the rock and the heavy metal world that have contributed their optimum effort to innovate the genre and elevate it to a stature where it stands today.

 Born on 19th February 1948 in Birmingham, Tony Iommi was bitten by the music bug early in his life.
 His primary influences were Hank Marin and the Shadows who inspired him to test his mettle in the music sphere.
 Iommi picked up the guitar in his early teens.
-By the time he turned 18, he had established meaningful partnerships with some bands, the most notable of which was with Polka Tulk, a band which was later renamed as Earth.
+By the time he turned 18, he had established meaningful partnerships with some bands, the most notable of which was with Polka Tulk, a band that was later renamed as Earth.

 Polka Tulk’s lineup comprised of Bill Ward (drum), Terry ‘Geezer’ Butler (bass), Ozzy Osbourne (singer), and Tony Iommi (guitar).
 The band was still going through its incubation phase when Tony had to face a major setback that temporarily snatched the guitar from his hands.
 The tips of the two fingers on his right hand were chopped in a machine at the factory where he used to work.